SonarSonic/DrawingBotV3/README.md

 ### About

 Drawing Bot is a free, open source software for converting images to line drawings for Plotters / Drawing Machines / 3D printers.
 It also serves as an application for visual artists to create stylised line drawings from images / video.
-You can find the full documentation [here](https://drawingbotv3.readthedocs.io/en/latest/), also feel free to join us on the [Discord Server](https://discord.com/invite/pwNdjYxrM9) to chat all things DrawingBotV3!
+You can find the full documentation [here](https://drawingbotv3.readthedocs.io/en/latest/).

 It is available for Windows, Mac and Linux.

 If you want to support the development of DrawingBotV3 you can [donate here](https://www.paypal.com/donate?hosted_button_id=ZFNJF2R4J87DG)
+Also feel free to join us on the [Discord Server](https://discord.com/invite/pwNdjYxrM9) to chat all things DrawingBotV3!

 ### Features